 Brandenburg's state government intends to further develop its sustainability strategy in close consultation with renowned scientists and representatives of the business community and the younger generation.
 A Sustainability Advisory Board has been established to achieve this.
 Ortwin Renn will lead the scientific effort of the six-member panel.

 The Brandenburg state government considers sustainability a core aspect of its policymaking.
 And would like to initiate a broad public debate on how we can best deal with such urgent challenges as climate change, social equality, and overcoming the consequences of the coronavirus pandemic.
 The task of the Sustainability Advisory Council is to ensure that this debate is informed by robust scientific knowledge and does justice to the diverse values and interests of the state's population.

-Current topics: Coronavirus crisis and energy transition
+Current topics: Resilience, water management, social sustainability and energy transition

 The Advisory Board will publish its findings in position papers and policy briefs, as well as conducting background and evaluation discussions with the state government.
 It may also use other consultancy formats to advise the government.
 For example, there are plans to hold informal meetings (fireside chats) with representatives from politics and administration as well as public events on selected topics such as the energy transition or sustainable structural change.
 The Advisory Board will be supported in its work by a scientist from RIFS and a Coordination Office attached to the State Chancellery.